Award nomination for Sheffield school 'nurturing sustainable leaders' in city

-Sheffield Girls' School, a proud member of the Girls’ Day School Trust (GDST), stands at the forefront of sustainability education.
+Sheffield High School for Girls, a proud member of the Girls’ Day School Trust (GDST), stands at the forefront of sustainability education.

 In line with GDST's 'One World, One Future, One Chance' initiative, the school is empowering students to tackle climate challenges head-on.

-Underpinned by the goal of weaving climate consciousness in their curriculum, Sheffield Girls' is integrating sustainability into every facet of learning.
+Underpinned by the goal of weaving climate consciousness in their curriculum, Sheffield High School for Girls is integrating sustainability into every facet of learning.
 From 'Eco Leadership' to 'Climate Action Day,' the campus breathes green initiatives.
 The dedication of students and faculty earned them the esteemed 'Eco Schools Green Flag.'

 Leadership figures like Head, Nina Gunson, and Infant and Junior Head, Christepher Hald ,are catalysts for change.